 Whatever your life stage, these will be key considerations in choosing a finance product:

-Under HP you pay a deposit (typically 10%) and choose the length of your payment term, usually between one and five years.
+Under Hire Purchase (HP) you pay a deposit (typically 10%) and choose the length of your payment term, usually between one and five years.
 That sets your monthly payments, including interest, and once you’ve made your final payment (which may include an ‘option to purchase’) you own the car.

 HP is a flexible option used by drivers who might need to accommodate unexpected mileage or expenses.